The Apprentice (British TV series): Criticism

 The programme has been criticised in the British media for suggesting that success in the business world requires possession of unsavoury qualities.
 Terence Blacker of The Independent newspaper, for example, said that he believed that the programme falsely linked success with being "nasty, disloyal, greedy and selfish".
-Talk show host Sir Michael Parkinson has also expressed misgivings about the programme, describing it as being "full of vulgar, loud people who, for all the wrong reasons, are dobbing each other in".
+Talk show host Michael Parkinson also expressed misgivings about the programme, describing it as being "full of vulgar, loud people who, for all the wrong reasons, are dobbing each other in".

 The premise of the show itself has been called into question by some members of the business world.
 Steve Carter, the head of recruitment firm Nigel Lynn, described the "brutality" of the recruitment process as being unrealistic.
 None of the winners of the first six series of The Apprentice stayed with Sugar's companies over time, some for only a matter of weeks, leading it to be criticised as "an entertainment show with no real aspect of business to it".
 In response to these criticisms, a spokesperson for The Apprentice has been quoted as saying "The show isn't designed as a tool for recruiters... but it does highlight and thoroughly test key business skills such as leadership, teamwork, dedication and strategic thinking – integral skills most recruiters are looking for".

-Former contestant and runner-up Saira Khan has criticised the programme because the final two candidates both work with Sir Alan Sugar for a few months before he decides whom he will hire.
+Former runner-up Saira Khan has criticised the programme because the final two candidates both work with Sir Alan Sugar for a few months before he decides whom he will hire.
 Khan stated that "Sir Alan Sugar's final decision is not based on the programme that people see, his final decision is based on these two people who have been working with him for the six months."
 Khan also said that the show is more concerned with giving viewers a rags-to-riches ending than employing the most able candidate, and that the show promotes bullying in the workplace.
 The series has been notably edited afterwards to show the winner in a different light.
 This has led to some viewers correctly guessing the winner of the series partway through the series.

 Former contestants Lucinda Ledgerwood and James Max have criticised the tasks on the show as being too heavily sales-focused and designed for entertainment rather than as tests of all-round business skills.

 A number of people have criticised the show's editing and production methods.
 Contestants Syed Ahmed and Tre Azam accused the show of dumbing down their appearances for entertainment.
-Gerri Blackwood said that her boardroom scene was filmed again to make it look better.
-Alan Sugar himself revealed in his autobiography (but did not criticise) that the boardroom scenes are edited to create tension.
+Alan Sugar revealed in his autobiography (but did not criticise) that the boardroom scenes are edited to create tension.
 Jokes and light hearted encounters are cut out, and Alan is seen "banging the table".